ibm-ecm/ibm-navigator-mobilesdk-sample-android/README.md

 ## Usage

-Create a "libs" folder under "SampleApp" directory and simply place IBMECMCore.jar and its dependency jars into that folder.
-The sample app's gradle file already has a reference to the SDK jars.
-You can connect only to IBM Content Navigator V3.0.11 or later (more information [here](https://www.ibm.com/docs/en/content-navigator))
+Create a "libs" folder under the "SampleApp" directory and place the IBMECMCore.jar and its dependency jars into the "/SampleApp/libs" folder.
+The build.gradle file already has a reference to the SDK jars.
+You can connect only to IBM Content Navigator Version 3.0.11 or later (more information [here](https://www.ibm.com/docs/en/content-navigator))

 ## Documention
 The Javadocs can be found in the SDK.